Strategies & Plans

 Figure 1: Old Beach Zoning Review Study Precincts

-The final Report, Council staff’s recommendations and the traffic assessment can be viewed via the links below.
+The final Report and traffic assessment can be viewed via the links below:

 In April 2023 Brighton Council endorsed the Brighton Social Infrastructure Plan (the Plan).
 The identifies the gaps and needs for social infrastructure provision across the municipality to 2042.